savelyev-an/teleport/rfd/0079-oidc-joining.md

 Users must also configure the `issuer_url`.
 This must be a host on which there is a compliant `/.well-known/openid-configuration` endpoint.
 Information about the structure of this endpoint can be found in the [OIDC Core and Discovery specifications.](#references-and-resources)

+#### Extracting claims as metadata for generated credentials

+The JWTs issued by providers often contain claims that would be useful when auditing actions.
+We can extract these claims, and embed them into the certificates during registration.
+This additional metadata can then be audit logged when the certificates are used, allowing actions to be attributed to specific CI runs or individual VMs.

+In order to implement OIDC joining in a timely manner, we should consider this out of scope for this initial implementation.

 ### Node support

 Node here not only refers to a Teleport node, but also to various other participants within a Teleport cluster (e.g tbot, kube agent etc).